Basis-Theory/basistheory-integration-guides/collections/concepts/access-controls.md

 Access Rules are the building blocks for constructing fine-grained access control policies for an Application.
-When performing an operation through the Basis Theory API, Access Rules are evaluated in priority order until the first rule is found with matching permissions and container.
+When performing an operation through the Basis Theory API, Access Rules are evaluated in priority order until the first rule is found with matching container or conditions.
 Once a matching rule is identified, the [transform](/concepts/access-controls#transform) defined on the rule determines if and how Token data will be returned from the API.
 If no matching rules are found, access to the requested resource is denied with a `403 Forbidden` error.

 <span class="base-alert info">
   <span>
-    Access Rules are currently only supported on Private and Public Application types, and only control access to Token resources.
+    Access Rules are currently only supported on Private, Public and Expiring Application types, and only control access to Token resources.
 Access Rules are not supported on Management Applications at this time.
   </span>
 </span>